oci-landing-zones/oci-landing-zone-operating-entities/design/readme.md

 2. **The Who**: The actors that are responsible for the execution of those operations scenarios.
 3. **The How**: How the operation scenario will be automated.

+&nbsp;

+### 5.2.3 Cloud Operations Teams (Who)
+It's important to remember that the OCI Open LZ pattern has a distributed operating model with two types of teams:
+1. **A central team (CT_OPS)** is responsible to create and operate the core landing zone resources, known as shared services, and onboarding Operating Entities (OE).
+1. **The OEs operations teams (OE_OPS)** , there will be one per OE,  will have the autonomy to operate (create and change) their resources on top of standard pre-defined structures.
+These teams will operate the provisioning of resources for landing zone and OE-related workload tasks, and they will be members of multiple IAM groups to fulfill their tasks

+These teams will operate the provisioning of resources for landing zone and OE-related workload tasks, and they will be members of multiple IAM groups to fulfill their tasks.

+&nbsp;

+### 5.2.3 Operations Scenarios
+The operations scenarios are one of the most important elements of this design, as they represent the use cases and its key operations activities on the OCI Open LZ that create or update resources.
+An operation scenario is normally triggered by a service request, on a ticketing system.

+An operations scenario in a more formal definition should be seen as an operational process, which is a set of correlated activities executed as one unit of work, with its own frequency.
+A scenario can contain one to several activities, and the level of automation may vary depending on each target system.
+Each operation scenario has also an owner, which will be responsible for its execution.
+The owner will be the operations team which has associated OCI Groups and policies that allow the management of those resources.

 Five operations scenarios are identified in the OCI Open LZ.
-Find below the OP.02 Manage OE example, which presents the objective, owner, pre-requirements, security and network resources, design diagram in the scope of the operation, IaC configurations, Terraform modules to be used, interlock, and frequency.
+Find below the **OP.02 Manage OE** example, which presents the objective, owner, pre-requirements, security and network resources, design diagram in the scope of the operation, IaC configurations, Terraform modules to be used, interlock, and frequency.
+This type of description will be the cloud operator execution sheet.

 &nbsp;